 In March 2010, the Company entered into a securities purchase agreement with the preferred members of GCE Mexico pursuant to which the Company issued senior unsecured convertible promissory notes in the original aggregate principal amount of \$567,000 and warrants to acquire an aggregate of 1,890,000 shares of the Company's common stock.
 The Convertible Notes mature on the earlier of (i) March 16, 2012, or (ii) upon written demand of payment by the note holders following the Company's default thereunder.
 The maturity date of the Convertible Notes may be extended by written notice made by the note holders at any time prior to March 16, 2012.
-These notes have been extended to September 2013.
+The notes, plus any related accrued interest, were due on September 30, 2013.
+The holders of these notes have not yet declared a formal default and have not taken any action to foreclose.
+The holders of the loans have previously voluntarily agreed to extend the maturity date of these loans.
 Interest accrues on the convertible notes at a rate of 5.97% per annum, and is payable quarterly in cash, in arrears, on each nine-month anniversary of the issuance of the convertible notes.
 The Company may at its option, in lieu of paying interest in cash, pay interest by delivering a number of unregistered shares of its common stock equal to the quotient obtained by dividing the amount of such interest by the arithmetic average of the volume weighted average price for each of the five consecutive trading days immediately preceding the interest payment date.
-At any time following the first anniversary of the issuance of the Convertible Notes, at the option of the note holders, the outstanding balance thereof (including unpaid interest) may be converted into shares of the Company's capital stock.
-The convertible notes rank senior to all other indebtedness of the
+At any time following the first anniversary of the issuance of the Convertible Notes, at the option of the note holders, the outstanding balance thereof (including unpaid interest) may be converted into shares of the Company's common stock at a conversion price equal to \$0.03.
+The conversion price may be adjusted in connection with stock splits, stock dividends and similar events affecting the Company's capital stock.
+The convertible notes rank senior to pay bus adjusted in connection with stock splits, stock dividends and similar eve